 How We Can Help

 If you’re a veteran with a service-connected injury and want to determine if you qualify for an SMC, you should contact the VA disability attorneys at Cuddigan Law.
 We can help you understand the complex ratings for this financial award and answer your questions.
-To discuss your situation, start an online chat on our website today.
+To discuss your situation, please fill online form or call us at (402) 933-5405 today to schedule your appointment.